1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“Our most prolonged experiments at this time are those transform¬
-ing the winter wheat Kooperatorka into a spring form”
-(Medvedev and Lerner, p.
-23)

 “But the pot with these plants
 sown on March 3 was left not in a warm hothouse but in a cool